webdevcody/survive-the-night-sim/README.md

 This starter project works with [convex](https://www.convex.dev) so to run you need to use the [.env.example](.env.example) file to create your own .env file.

+In convex, please add the following environment variables:

+- `npx convex env set MOCK_OPEN_AI true`

+also, you may need to run, but I think the initial setup does that.

+`npx @convex-dev/auth` to get the proper convex jwks setup

 ## Deployment

 When deploying you need to set the HOSTNAME of the application to your FQDN, such as `https://you-domain.com`

 ## Join the community